michael-stajer/twitter-oauth2-howto/README.md

  * callback_uri: where you want twitter to send the user after they login. ** see note about CALLBACK_URI below **

  ### A note about CALLBACK_URI
- Twitter wants are urlencoded callback uri.
+ In this step, Twitter wants a url encoded callback uri.
 So, don't submit: https://127.0.0.1/callback.
  Do submit: ``https%3A%2F%2F127.0.0.1%3A8080%2Fcallback``

  ## step 2: on /callback you need to parse the response then submit to get the access_token